pydantic/pydantic/docs/blog/pydantic-v2-alpha.md

 * `each_item` validators are deprecated and should be replaced with a type annotation using Annotated to apply a validator or with a validator that operates on all items at the top level.
 * Changes to `@validator`-decorated function signatures.
-* The stricturl type has been removed.
+* The `stricturl` type has been removed.
 * Root validators can no longer be run with `skip_on_failure=False`.

 ### Changes to Validation of specific types

-* Integers outside the valid range of 64 bit integers will cause ValidationErrors during parsing.
+* Integers outside the valid range of 64 bit integers will cause `ValidationError`s during parsing.
-  To work around this, use an IsInstance validator (more details to come).
+  To work around this, use an `IsInstance` validator (more details to come).
-* Subclasses of built-ins won't validate into their subclass types; you'll need to use an IsInstance validator to validate these types.
+* Subclasses of built-ins won't validate into their subclass types; you'll need to use an `IsInstance` validator to validate these types.

 ### Changes to Generic models